adlnet/xAPI-Spec/xAPI.md

 learner, and activity profile.
 The four sub-APIs of the Experience API are handled via RESTful HTTP methods.
 The statement API can be used by itself to track learning records.

+Note: In all of the example endpoints given in the specification, "http://example.com/XAPI/" is the example URL of the LRS and everything after this represents the endpoint which MUST be used.

 <a name="errorcodes"/>
 ## 7.1 Error Codes